jamesfowler-dev/capstone-project/README.md

 - As a logged-in user, I want to add a new PC part review so that I can tell people what I thought about the component.
 - Acceptance Criteria:

-    - When I am logged in and add review, a new PC part should be saved in the database and added to my cart.
+    - When I am logged in and add review, a new review should be saved in the database.

 **Register for an Account:**